-If you have both feet operated on at the same time you will be greatly incapacitated following your surgery, pain is greater, you do not have a good leg to rely on, and you may damage the recovering toes.
+If you have both feet operated on at the same time you will be greatly incapacitated following your surgery, pain is greater, and you do not have a good leg to rely on.
+It is advisable to have one foot done, make sure you are content with the outcome of this surgery before progressing to have the other foot operated on.
+This can be discussed before your operation.